Black Monday (1987): Portfolio insurance hedges

-Portfolio insurance is a hedging technique which attempts to manage risk and limit losses by buying and selling financial instruments (for example, stocks or futures) in reaction to changes in market price rather than changes in market fundamentals.
-Specifically, they buy when the market is rising, and sell when the market is falling, without regard for any fundamental information about why the market is rising or falling.
-Thus it is an example of an "informationless trade" that has the potential to create a market-destabilizing feedback loop.
+Portfolio insurance is a hedging technique which seeks to manage risk and limit losses by buying and selling financial instruments (for example, stocks or futures) in reaction to changes in market price rather than changes in market fundamentals.
+Specifically, they buy when the market is rising, and sell as the market falls, without regard for any fundamental information about why the market is rising or falling.
+Thus, it is an example of an "informationless trade" that has the potential to create a market-destabilizing feedback loop.

 This strategy became a source of downward pressure when portfolio insurers whose computer models noted that stocks opened lower and continued their steep price decline.
 The models recommended even further sales.
 The potential for computer-generated feedback loops that these hedges created has been discussed as a factor compounding the severity of the crash, but not as an initial trigger.
 Economist Hayne Leland argues against this interpretation, suggesting that the impact of portfolio hedging on stock prices was probably relatively small.
 Similarly, the report of the Chicago Mercantile Exchange found the influence of "other investors—mutual funds, broker-dealers, and individual shareholders—was thus three to five times greater than that of the portfolio insurers" during the crash.
 Numerous econometric studies have analyzed the evidence to determine whether portfolio insurance exacerbated the crash, but the results have been unclear.
-Markets around the world that did not have portfolio insurance trading experienced as much turmoil and loss as the U.S. market.
+Markets around the world that did not have portfolio insurance trading experienced as much turmoil and loss as the US market.
 More to the point, the cross-market analysis of Richard Roll, for example, found that markets with a greater prevalence of computerized trading (including portfolio insurance) actually experienced relatively less severe losses (in percentage terms) than those without.